California State University: Differences between the CSU and UC systems

 According to the California Master Plan for Higher Education (1960), both university systems may confer bachelors or master's degrees as well as professional certifications, however only the University of California has the authority to issue Ph.D degrees (Doctor of Philosophy) and professional degrees in the fields of law, medicine, veterinary, and dentistry.
 As a result of legislation introduced in 2005 and 2010 (SB 724 and AB 2382, respectively), the California State University may now offer doctoral degrees in Education and Physical Therapy.
 Additionally, the California State University (CSU) offers Ph.D degrees and some professional doctorates as a joint degree in combination with other institutions of higher education, including joint degrees with the University of California and accredited private universities.

-There are 22 CSU campuses and 10 UC campuses representing approximately 437,000 and 237,000 students respectively.
-The cost of CSU tuition is approximately half that of UC.

 CSU and UC use the terms "president" and "chancellor" internally in opposite ways: At CSU, the campuses are headed by presidents who report to a systemwide chancellor; but at UC, they are headed by chancellors who report to a systemwide president.

 CSU has traditionally been more accommodating to older students than UC, by offering more degree programs in the evenings and, more recently, online.
 In addition, CSU schools, especially in more urban areas, have traditionally catered to commuters, enrolling most of their students from the surrounding area.
 This has changed as CSU schools increase enrollment and some of the more prestigious urban campuses attract a wider demographic.

-The majority of CSU campuses operate on the semester system while UC campuses operate on the quarter system, with the exception of UC Berkeley, UC Merced, all UC law schools, and the UCLA medical school.
-As of fall 2014, CSU began converting its six remaining quarter campuses to the semester calendar.
+As of 2026, all Cal State campuses operate on the semester system while most UC campuses operate on the quarter system.
+Beginning in fall 2014, CSU began converting its six remaining quarter campuses to the semester calendar.
 Cal State LA and Cal State Bakersfield converted in fall 2016, while Cal State East Bay and Cal Poly Pomona transitioned to semesters in fall 2018.
 Cal State San Bernardino made the conversion in fall 2020, while Cal Poly San Luis Obispo announced its conversion by fall 2026.